WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

 images, textual content (e.g., comments, tags, annotations) or other content submitted by you and other users (“User Generated Content”) and the hosting, sharing and/or publishing of such User Generated Content.
-You understand that whether or not such User Generated Content is published, WGBH does not guarantee confidentiality with respect to any such User Generated Content.
-You acknowledge that User Generated Content may be routed through our servers, the servers of one or more third parties on our behalf, and the Internet, and may be viewed by WGBH staff and on the Internet by the general public.
+You understand that whether or not such User Generated Content is published, GBH does not guarantee confidentiality with respect to any such User Generated Content.
+You acknowledge that User Generated Content may be routed through our servers, the servers of one or more third parties on our behalf, and the Internet, and may be viewed by GBH staff and on the Internet by the general public.
 You acknowledge that the Site, including its features, is for public and not private communications.

-2. You shall be solely responsible for your own User Generated Content and the consequences of WGBH posting, publishing or otherwise distributing them.
-By submitting your User Generated Content to the Site, you affirm, represent, and/or warrant that: (i) you own or have the necessary licenses, rights, consents, and permissions to upload, use and authorize WGBH to use all patent, trademark, trade secret, copyright or other proprietary rights, including privacy and publicity rights, in and to any and all User Generated Content to enable inclusion, distribution and use of the User Generated Content
+2. You shall be solely responsible for your own User Generated Content and the consequences of GBH posting, publishing or otherwise distributing them.
+By submitting your User Generated Content to the Site, you affirm, represent, and/or warrant that: (i) you own or have the necessary licenses, rights, consents, and permissions to upload, use and authorize GBH to use all patent, trademark, trade secret, copyright or other proprietary rights, including privacy and publicity rights, in and to any and all User Generated Content to enable inclusion, distribution and use of the User Generated Content